thoth-station/datasets/README.md

 Solver dataset is based on solver reports created using `Thoth Dependency Solver <https://github.com/thoth-station/solver>`__.

-The Solver dataset is made by 10000 solver reports in json format: ~436Mb.
+The Solver dataset is made by 10000 solver reports in json format: ~436Mb. and it is described in the notebook called `Thoth Solver Dataset <https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/ThothSolverDataset.ipynb>`__.

 ## How you can use the Data

 You can download and use this data for free for your own purpose, all we ask is three things

-- you cite Thoth Team as the source if you use the data,
+- you cite Thoth Team as the source if you use the data;
-- you accept that you are solely responsible for how you use the data
+- you accept that you are solely responsible for how you use the data;
 - you do not sell this data to anyone, it is free!